KarstensLab/Lab_Website/content/home/lab_members.md

 #    tag = "robotics"

 [design]
   # Choose how many columns the section has.
-Valid values: 1 or 2.
+Valid values: 1 or 2. changes font in header
   columns = "2"

   # Toggle between the various page layout types.